theappbusiness/TABTestKit/README.md

 [![License](https://img.shields.io/cocoapods/l/TABTestKit.svg?style=flat)](http://cocoapods.org/pods/TABTestKit)
 [![Platform](https://img.shields.io/cocoapods/p/TABTestKit.svg?style=flat)](http://cocoapods.org/pods/TABTestKit)

-Framework for extending the structuring XCUI tests in a BDD style using POM, steps and gherkin styled feature files found in the pod `XCTest-Gherkin`.
+Framework for extending the structuring of XCUI tests in a BDD style using the POM, steps and gherkin styled feature files found in the pod `XCTest-Gherkin`.
 Also a collection of functions to make XCUI easier to use and read.

 ## Requirements
 XCTest-Gherkin (Read more on the setting up of Feature and Step files here: [XCTest-Gherkin Github](https://github.com/net-a-porter-mobile/XCTest-Gherkin))

 ## Installation
 TABTestKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: